 Why We Need Your Support

 As a charitable organization, we derive our support exclusively from public donations, bequests, occasional grants from foundations, and from interest and dividend income.
-The 1999 bequest of $16.8 million is restricted and may not be touched.
-We do not receive any tax money or other government support.
-Our annual investment income is about $1.1 million and our expenses are about $1.5 million or above.
-Every year the shortfall needs to be covered from donations, bequests, or grants.
+Our restricted funds may not be used for operating purposes.
+We do not receive any governmental support at local, state or federal levels.
+Our annual investment income is approximately $1.2 million and our annual expenses are approximately $1.5 million or above.
+Every year, Spring Farm CARES depends on the generosity of its donors for help in covering the shortfall between our investment income and our ever-growing annual expenses.

 Our Financial Data